 To fulfill these objectives and meet the needs of each air sport and area of activity, the organisational structure of FAI continues to evolve.
 From time to time, new Commissions are created.

 - The General Conference, the supreme policy-making body, which adopts FAI Statutes and By-Laws - the foundation stones of the FAI;

 - The Executive Board, principal executive body of FAI, responsible for implementing the decisions of General Conference and directing the day-to-day operation of the FAI;

-- Twelve Air Sport Commissions representing, in addition to the General Commission, all 11 air sport disciplines under FAI control: aerobatics, aeromodelling, amateur-built and experimental aircraft, astronautics records, ballooning, general aviation, gliding, hang-gliding and paragliding, microlights and paramotors, parachuting, rotorcraft;
+- Twelve Air Sport Commissions representing, in addition to the General Commission, all 11 air sport disciplines under FAI control: aerobatics, aeromodelling, amateur-built and experimental aircraft, astronautics records, ballooning, drones, general aviation, gliding, hang-gliding and paragliding, microlights and paramotors, rotorcraft, skydiving;

-- Tow technical Commissions which control non-sporting activities: medico-physiological and environmental matters.
+- Three Technical Commissions which control non-sporting activities: education, medico-physiological and environmental matters.